× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 New year, new start: how much work went into nailing the mission statement for newly-founded Mophagy – and how many visits to the pub.
 More →

-More on United Kingdom Ento-preneurs
+More on Ento-preneurs United Kingdom

 From Bricks to Bugs – the journey of two ento-preneurs (1)